emersonloureiro/cwql/README.md

 PERIOD 3600
 ```

+Select statements will translate to `GetMetricStatistics` requests to CloudWatch.
+One request per *metric* will be sent.
+So in the example above, even though two statistics are being selected, they refer to the same metric, so we can send a single request.
 A query like the above will return a result set with the `max` and `avg` joined by the timestamp, for example:

 | Time | max_CPUUtilization   |      avg_CPUUtilization |
 |----------|:-------------:|----------|